oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 This is to prevent privilege escalation by the legit client and reduce the impact of refresh tokens leakage.

-Authorization server SHALL utilize one of the methods listed below to detect refresh token replay for public clients:
+Authorization server MUST utilize one of the methods listed below to detect refresh token replay for public clients:

+  * Sender constrained refresh tokens: the authorization server cryptographically binds the refresh token to a certain client instance by utilizing [@!I-D.ietf-oauth-token-binding] or [@!I-D.ietf-oauth-mtls].
   * Refresh token rotation: the authorization issues a new refresh token with every access token refresh response.
 The previous refresh token is invalidated but information about the